New Kid on the Block

 All too many times, bettors forget to check out where the fight is taking place.
 However, just because the octagon/rings look the same, the location of it is important.
 You need to take into account the distance travelled by the fighters and the altitude of the ring.

 Most important, it’s the altitude.
 As any physically active person knows, the higher the altitude, the tougher it is….
 With less oxygen.
 This makes cardio workouts difficult.
 Just because an MMA fighter is in good shape when at sea level, the might still struggle at altitude.
 To try and help with this, the fighter might move the training camp to a higher altitude to acclimatize.
 This could well take at least one or two weeks.

 Obviously, the distance travelled is another element to take into account.
 If a fighter has to fly some the distance one or two days before the fight, jet lag might be an issue.
 Obviously, the further the fighter travels, the worse the jetlag.
-Obviously the direction of travel also affects the jet lag.
-Travelling east leads to worse jet lag than west.
+Obviously, the direction of travel also affects jet lag.
+Travelling east leads to worse jet lag than the west.
 If the fighter travels quite a long time before the fight, it should make much difference; however, if it is shortly before, this could have an effect.

 Read the News

 The news can be a blessing or a curse.
 It is important to know what is actual news that affects the fighter and what is just simply media hype.
 Sometimes it’s quite obvious, but not always.
-Also, try to funnel out news that won’t affect the fighter’s performance.
-Two News articles might be as follows:
+Also, try to funnel out the news that won’t affect the fighter’s performance.
+Two news articles might be as follows:

 - A fighter is American.
 Americans tend to win fights in this arena.